mousemke/flounder/README.md

 + split file structure
 + removed the checks for 0 length flounder creation objects.
 If there is nothing to render, flounder will just render nothing
 + onOpen and onClose will now not fire until flounder is set up
-+ destroy now preserves the container it was buit in
++ destroy now preserves the container it was built in
 + better checks for target